AdaGold/slack-cli/feedback.md

-Inheritance idioms (abstract class, template methods, polymorphism) used appropriately | Methods are used to break work down into simpler tasks | Class and instance methods are used appropriately | **Overall** |
+Inheritance idioms (abstract class, template methods, polymorphism) used appropriately | Methods are used to break work down into simpler tasks | Class and instance methods are used appropriately | Tests written for User functionality |
+Tests written for Channel Functionality |
+Tests written for sending a message |
+**Overall** |